nikopartanen/sjd2eaf/README.md

 You have to have the following folder structure:

+    |-saxon9he.jar
     |-sjd2eaf
       |-README.txt
-      |-saxon9he.jar
       |-sjd-xml2eaf.xsl
       |-sjd2eaf.R
         |-eaf
         |-temp
         |-txt

 Saxon XSLT and XQuery Processor Home Edition can be downloaded from [here](http://sourceforge.net/projects/saxon/files/Saxon-HE/9.6/).
 It has been published as open source so in principle it could be added here as well, but I need to check the exact licence first and see what has to be included with it.
+It should be one folder higher from the script itself.

 Your text files have to be formatted so that each line contains a sentence.
 They have to be in folder **txt**.
 Folder **temp** contains temporary XML files that are created for XSL file.
 Folder **eaf** contains final output.